stephenajulu/julzinsight.co/content/about.md

 sections:
   - type: content_section
     content: >-
-      Welcome to JULZ INSIGHT, a visionary technology firm, business infrastructure provider and venture foundry based in Nairobi. ,We design, deploy, and manage modular open-source systems that unify your operations—from ERP and CRM to automation, dashboards, and governance.
+      Welcome to JULZ INSIGHT, a visionary technology firm, business infrastructure provider and venture foundry based in Nairobi.<br>We design, deploy, and manage modular open-source systems that unify your operations.
+From ERP and CRM to automation, dashboards, and governance.
 Beyond infrastructure, we forge impactful tech products, brands, solutions and startups—built with strategic clarity and delivered with founder-grade precision.
-Our team of experts brings decades of technical experience and a passion for technology, ensuring we deliver solutions that are both innovative and practical.
-So whether you're streamlining operations or interested in the launch of our next venture, Julz Insight equips you with the systems, tools, expertise and execution to scale without friction.<br> <br><span style="font-weight: 700">Our Slogan</span> - Where Vision Meets Infrastructure<br> <br><span style="font-weight: 700">Our Mission</span> - To build and manage modular, open-source infrastructure that empower founders and enterprises to scale with clarity, speed, and resilience.<br> <br><span style="font-weight: 700">Our Vision</span> - To become Africa's leading infrastructure provider and foundry, where visionary ideas are forged into scalable solutions, systems, brands and ventures that drive sustainable growth across industries.<br><br>Come, let's build something great today! **[Book A Consultation](/contact/)**
+Our team of experts brings decades of technical experience and a passion for technology and open-source, ensuring we deliver solutions that are both innovative and practical.
+So whether you're streamlining operations or interested in the launch of our next venture, Julz Insight equips you with the systems, tools, expertise and execution to scale without friction.<br> <br><span style="font-weight: 700">Our Slogan</span> - Where Vision Meets Infrastructure<br> <br><span style="font-weight: 700">Our Mission</span> - To build and manage modular, open-source infrastructure that empower founders and enterprises to scale with clarity, speed, and resilience.<br> <br><span style="font-weight: 700">Problem Statement</span> - Founders and enterprises are drowning in tool sprawl, SaaS bloat, and operational fragmentation—wasting time, money, and strategic focus.
+They need infrastructure that scales with them, not against them.
+They need systems, products, and brands that are modular, automation-ready, and built to last.<br> <br><span style="font-weight: 700">Our Vision</span> - To become Africa's leading tech firm, infrastructure provider and R&D venture foundry, where visionary ideas are forged into scalable solutions, systems, brands and ventures that drive sustainable growth across industries.<br><br>Come, let's build something great today! **[Book A Consultation](/contact/)**
     image: images/julzbanner.png
     image_alt: JULZ Marketing Banner Illuminating Possibilities
   - type: grid_section
     section_id: services
-    title: Services
+    title: Solutions
-    subtitle: Our solutions and services
     col_number: three
     grid_items:
-      - title: Managed Open Source Solutions
+      - title: Managed Open Source Business Infrastructure
         image: images/service-3.svg
         actions:
           - label: Learn more →
-            url: /services/open-source-solutions
+            url: /solutions/mosib
             style: link
         content: >-
           Your business is drowning in disconnected tools and rising SaaS costs.
 Every workflow is a workaround, every report a reconciliation.
 You’re not inefficient — your infrastructure is.
 We fix that.
 Julz Insight delivers a unified, modular open-source stack—ERP, CRM, documents, automation, dashboards—all designed, deployed, and managed for scale.
 You get clarity, control, and speed.
 We handle the complexity.
 Let’s build the backbone your business deserves.